 With a commitment to lifelong learning and self-empowerment, Literacy Source strives to make its services ever more accessible and tailored to each learner.

 Area community and technical colleges do much to address the needs of adults who seek to improve their basic skills or learn English, but many individuals face barriers that prevent them from attending community college classes or need more individualized support than large classes can provide.
 Community-based organizations like Literacy Source provide a critical service by prioritizing services for low-income, high-need students who may need more flexible scheduling, individualized instruction, and/or on-going support and guidance to succeed.

 At Literacy Source, we know that one size doesn't fit all.
 As one of only eight community based organizations in the state funded by the Washington State Board for Community and Technical Colleges, we collaborate with local community colleges and others offering adult basic education, and provide a unique educational model for students that includes:

-- Low-teacher-to-student ratio: Unlike Basic Skills classes at community college that have a minimum of 15 students, Literacy Source maintains a teacher-to-student ratio of 1 to 5.
+- Low student-teacher ratio: Unlike Basic Skills classes at community college that have a minimum of 15 students, Literacy Source maintains a student-teacher ratio of 5 to 1.